0xdrim/cryptoblades_tracker/README.md

 -------------------------------------------------

 - Available/Total Monthly Pool
-- Current Multiplier (If doens't has multiplier it will show as 0.50x)
+- Current Multiplier (If doesn't has multiplier it will show as 0.50x)
 - Unclaimed Skill | Unclaimed with current Multiplier | Total Claimable Skill (Ready) | Amount of Claimable Wallets
 - All Wallet Total Skill (sum)
 - All Wallet Total BNB (sum)